leifcr/capistrano-monit_runit/README.md

 # Capistrano - Base helpers

-This libary is a helper library for capistrano tasks that setup monit/runit for various services.
+This libary is a helper library for capistrano tasks that setup [runit](smarden.org/runit/) and [monit](http://mmonit.com/monit) for various services.

 ## Services for Monit and Runit